26 September 2017: Several thought-provoking new papers have been published recently.

 - ‘Managing uncertainty in a Grade Engineering® industrial pilot trial’.

 - ‘Application of Enterprise Optimisation Considering Grade Engineering® Strategies’.

-Read on to find out more about these papers or to access a copy.
-We’ve also included the abstract of a thesis submitted for assessment by PhD student, Cristián Carrasco.
+- Also included is the abstract of a thesis submitted for assessment by PhD student, Cristián Carrasco.

 Assessing risk and operating robustness for Grade Engineering® strategies

 October 2016: The introduction of new value-adding technology onto a mine site, brings with it an additional layer of complexity.
 A new paper published in Minerals Engineering demonstrates how the complexities associated with size based Grade Engineering® are being managed for effective operational deployment.